How to Harvest Potatoes From Garden Beds and Containers

 Growing potatoes in containers is a great option if you’re short on yard space or your garden is limited to a balcony, but keep in mind that the tubers probably won’t grow as big in containers as they will in the ground.
 Harvesting potatoes grown in containers is pretty similar to in-ground potatoes, but we’ll walk you through the process.
 Like potatoes in the ground, you’ll know when to harvest potatoes by waiting about two weeks after plants above the soil have begun to dry out and die back.

-There are two methods to harvesting potatoes from a container, one of which is very similar to getting potatoes out of the ground, and the other involves dumping the entire contents of the container onto a surface to find the potatoes.
+How do you harvest potatoes grown in containers?
+There are two ways, one of which is very similar to getting potatoes out of the ground, and the other involves dumping the entire contents of the container onto a surface to find the potatoes.
+We'll address each way to do it.

 Tools and Supplies Needed